adduq/communoservice/README.md

 ### Context
-An imaginary company wishes to carry out a project allowing people to create small offers (ie: lawn mowing, carpentry, cleaning) in exchange for a financial compensation.
+An imaginary company wishes to carry out a project allowing people to create small offers (ie: lawn mowing, carpentry, cleaning) in exchange for financial compensations.

 ### Built With